ShahRukh2641/Django/README.md

 3: Branch `photoshare` very simple app to add and view categorized photos and you can add new category too.
 It is using AWS S3 storage bucket.

+3: Branch `contact-list` very simple app to add/view/edit and delete contacts.
+The interesting thing is the layout of the app.